September

-September is the ninth month of the year in both the Julian and Gregorian calendars, the third of four months to have a length of 30 days, and the fourth of five months to have a length of fewer than 31 days.
+September is the ninth month of the year in the Julian and Gregorian calendars.
+Its length is 30 days.

 September in the Northern Hemisphere and March in the Southern Hemisphere are seasonally equivalent.

-In the Northern hemisphere, the beginning of the meteorological autumn is on 1 September.
-In the Southern hemisphere, the beginning of the meteorological spring is on 1 September.
+In the Northern Hemisphere, the beginning of the meteorological autumn is on 1 September.
+In the Southern Hemisphere, the beginning of the meteorological spring is on 1 September.